NanoCrafts/Privacy-Policy/README.md

 Changes to This Privacy Policy

 We may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
-We will notify you of any changes by posting the new Privacy Policy on this page.
+We will do so by posting the new Privacy Policy on this page.

 This policy is effective as of 2020-10-26